5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 ----|:----:|:----:|------
 `AAPL,snb-platform-id`| Data | `00000100` | For Laptops
 `AAPL,snb-platform-id`| Data | `10000300` | For NUCs

+## About VGA

+Whether or not your VGA port can be used depends on 2 factors: macOS and the CPU/iGPU.

+- VGA support was dropped from macOS since OSX 10.8.2.
+- On Ivy Bridge and others, you can try [these Connector Patches](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#vga-support) to enable it (if OSX is < 10.8.2).
+- With the release of the Skylake CPU family, Intel dropped VGA support from their iGPUs completely, but manufacturers continued to use it for their devices.
+In order to do so, they used a DisplayPort connection and a small digital-to-analog RAMDAC to convert the signal from digital to analog so the VGA connection could be utilized.

 ## Credits and Resources
 - Acidanthera for [**Intel HD FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher)